Luiyoungchen/HDFC_CAPSTONE/SME_FRS/frontend/README.md

 🔗 API Endpoints Used
-This frontend communicates with a backend running at: http://127.0.0.1:8000
+-This frontend communicates with a backend running at: http://127.0.0.1:8000

-ENDPOINT:
+#ENDPOINT:

 | Action                    | Method | Endpoint                   |
 | ------------------------- | ------ | -------------------------- |